apache/pulsar/site2/docs/security-tls-transport.md

 $ export CA_HOME=$(pwd)
 ```

-Then, create the necessary directories, keys and certs.
+Then, run the commands below to create the necessary directories, keys and certs.

 ```bash
 $ mkdir certs crl newcerts private